-In 2023, the country experienced an economic recession, surging inflation, and a deepening crisis in external reserves, The absence of an IMF program hindered external resource mobilization, impacting the implementation of the state budget and the ability of the Central Bank to address pressing financial needs.
-Local structural factors, including limited supply in the agriculture and fishing sectors, were identified as significant contributors to high inflation.
-The implementation of Value Added Tax (VAT) in 2023 led to a transient increase in the inflation rate, resulting in a reduction in the purchasing power of Sao Tomean families.
-The country observed an accumulated inflation of 17.3% in 2023, noteworthy representing a deceleration compared to the 25.2% recorded in 2022.
+2022 From to 2024, the country experienced economic stagnation, surging inflation, and a deepening crisis in external reserves.
+The absence of an IMF program 2024 hindered external resource in mobilization. impacting the implementation of the state budget and the ability of the Central Bank to address pressing financial needs, particularly foreign exchange.

+Local structural factors, including limited supply in the agriculture and fishing sectors, compounded by the high import of foodstuff. have been identified as significant contributors to high inflation.
+The implementation of Value Added Tax (VAT) in 2023 led to a transient increase in the inflation rate, reducing the purchasing power of Santomean families.
+The country observed an accumulated inflation of 17% in 2023, representing a deceleration compared to the 25.2% recorded in 2022.
+By the end of 2024, inflation had further eased to 11.6%, reflecting ongoing policy efforts to stabilize prices.
+Despite this relative improvement, inflationary pressures continue to affect households, particularly in essential goods such as food and energyThe country observed an accumulated inflation of 12% in 2024, noteworthy representing a deceleration compared to the 25.2% recorded in 2022.

-2023 witnessed a GDP contraction of -0.3%, primarily driven by a sustained decline in both public and private investment, alongside reduced credit availability to the economy.
-The Central Bank foresees a GDP recovery of 2.9% in 2024, buoyed by growth in key sectors such as energy and primary industries.
+From 2022 to 2024, real GDP marginally grew respectively 0.2%, 0.4%, and 0.9%43, primarily driven by a sustained decline in public and private investment and reduced availability the credit to economy.
+However, the Central Bank projects a GDP recovery of 3.1% in 2025 and 4.8% in 2026. underpinned by reforms for macroeconomic stability and growth in key sectors such as the green energy transition, which is vital for fiscal stability.